 To display and edit files correctly, DataGrip needs to know which encoding to use.
-In general, source code files are mostly in UTF-8.
-This is the recommended encoding unless you have some other requirements.
+Source code files are usually encoded in UTF-8.
+This is the recommended encoding unless you have other requirements.

 To determine the encoding of a file, DataGrip uses the following steps:

 If the byte order mark (BOM) is present, DataGrip will use the corresponding Unicode encoding regardless of all other settings.
-For more information, see Byte order mark.
+For more information, refer to Byte order mark.

 If the file declares the encoding explicitly, DataGrip will use the specified encoding.
 For example, this can apply to XML, HTML, and JSP files.
 The explicit declaration also overrides all other settings, but you can change it in the editor.